 Short & Long Stays Available

-*️️️️️️️️️️️️*️️️️️️️️️️️️UPDATE 05/2021: The renovation work at school has been paused while I secure financing, and I have been doing little by little together with my father-in-law and volunteers.
-Our beloved Light & Sound Atelier is on track to be re-opened by mid-June; it would be great to host a creative individual who can help us make the space exciting!
-Those individuals who are more interested in working with young children are always welcome to reach out or send their CV!
+*️️️️️️️️️️️️*️️️️️️️️️️️️UPDATE 07/2021: The renovation work at school is almost complete!
+There is one more classroom left to finish, and I have been doing little by little together with my father-in-law and amazing Workaway volunteers!
+Anyone with building/construction skills or artistic talents as well as those individuals who are more interested in working with young children are always welcome to reach out or send their CV!

 At the moment, I am in need of someone who can help around school with tasks such as: